 - $2.5 million for projects associated with North Metropolitan TAFE’s METRONET Trade Training Centre at Midland campus;

 - $1.8 million for a new NDIS Simulated Training Space at North Metropolitan TAFE’s Mount Lawley campus; and

 - $1 million for an agricultural machinery trade workshop at Central Regional TAFE’s Moora campus.

 The projects address immediate industry training needs and will be rapidly implemented to further stimulate the building and construction industry.

 The refurbished facilities will cater to the increased demand for training thanks to the expansion of the Lower fees, local skills initiative which slashed fees to 73 priority courses.
-The courses with reduced fees are also targeted at job opportunities that relate to capital works initiatives such as the WA Government's Rebuilding our TAFEs plan.
+The courses with reduced fees are also targeted at job opportunities that relate to capital works initiatives.